 No, but you’ve just been introduced to my sarcastic sense of humor which drives my family crazy.
 But a thesaurus, if I remember what I learned in 6th grade English (which is nothing), can be translated as a treasure or treasury of words.
 So TravelingSaurus is a treasury of traveling experiences and drivel.
 Can you have a treasury of drivel?
 I hope so.

-For a second of seriousness: I really enjoy to write and want to provide tips, stories, pics, and practical information to people–like us–that work full time but also like to see the world.
+For a second of seriousness: I really enjoy to write and want to provide tips, stories, pics, and practical information to people–like us–that work full time but also like to see the world or explore where they live.
 Just because you only have a few days or 2 weeks doesn’t mean you can’t travel!
 But it does mean that your travel may need to be well-organized, carefully planned (and packed), and heavily prioritized.
 So much to see, so much to learn.

 But for us, travel is just a part of life (albeit an important one); there are so many other things to do, explore, and ponder–both near and far!